ActiDoo/clusterrebootd/docs/STATE.md

   documentation lands.

-- A CI pipeline blueprint (`docs/CI_PIPELINE.md`) and pinned GitHub Actions workflow now gate gofmt and `go test ./...` on pushes and pull requests, giving the repository its first automated quality gate.
+- A CI pipeline blueprint (`docs/CI_PIPELINE.md`) and pinned GitHub Actions workflow now gate gofmt and `go test ./...`, then build `.deb`/`.rpm` artefacts with SBOMs, checksums, and cosign signatures on every push/pull request, uploading the `dist/packages/` directory for review.

 ## Next Up
-- Extend the CI pipeline with static analysis (e.g. `go vet`, `staticcheck`) and caching once the baseline formatting and unit-test job has proven reliable.
+- Extend the CI pipeline with static analysis (e.g. `go vet`, `staticcheck`) and caching once the formatting/unit-test and packaging stages remain stable.
+- Add containerised smoke tests that install the generated packages on target distributions to validate maintainer scripts and service wiring.

 ## Backlog
-- Establish complete CI/CD workflows covering linting, tests, packaging, SBOM, and signing after the initial pipeline slice proves out.
+- Promote the packaging workflow into a release pipeline that publishes artefacts, provenance, and signatures to GitHub Releases once production keys are available.
 - Expand operator documentation beyond the sample config to include install guides, health script best practices, and troubleshooting once the reference example is reviewed.